mlochbaum/BQN/spec/inferred.md

 | `∨˜` | `√⌾¬` | `∨⁼`
 | `¬˜` |       | `+-1˙`

-Inverses of other modifiers and derived functions or modifiers obtained from them are given below.
+Inverses of other modifiers and compound functions are given below.
 Here the "inverse" of a modifier is another modifier that, if applied to the same operands as the original operator, gives its inverse function.
 A constant is either a data value or `𝔽˙` for an arbitrary value `𝔽`.

 | Mod     | Inverse              | Requirements
 |---------|----------------------|--------------